dustyjewett/webscale/README.md

     $ npm install webscale
 In the event of installation trouble, refer to the [node-hid documentation](https://github.com/node-hid/node-hid/blob/master/README.md).

+On udev machines (Ubuntu, Arch, etc), install the udev rule to give access to the stamps scale:
+    $ npm run install-scale-udev-rule

 # Usage
 ```javascript
 var WebScale = require('webscale');